 This is my indicator.
 Drama.
 Rivalries.
 Serious silliness or silly seriousness.
 Cool air Friday Night Lights.

 I was never a Friday Night Lights kinda guy in High School, couldn’t have given a shit really.
-I played baseball in town leagues after making then quitting the High School team to work a job in a local grocery store and a good buddy, who was a pretty darn good basketball player, did what we did.
+I played baseball in town leagues after making then quitting the High School team to work a job in a local grocery store.
 Football was not in the scope.
 The rivalry between Mahopac and Carmel Football back then?
 Whatever.
 Overturned cars or not.

-It’s a pretty good indicator for me, even with the impending doom of winter, that, yeh, Fall is here.
+It’s a pretty good indicator for me, even with the impending doom of winter, that, yeah, Fall is here.